honzatmn/awesome-design-systems-jobs/README.md

 > **Hi job seeker!
-Due to my limited time for side projects, we've decided to not maintain this repository anymore.
+Due to our limited time for side projects, we've decided to not maintain this repository anymore.
 Thanks for understanding.**

 # Awesome Design Systems Jobs ![Awesome](https://camo.githubusercontent.com/13c4e50d88df7178ae1882a203ed57b641674f94/68747470733a2f2f63646e2e7261776769742e636f6d2f73696e647265736f726875732f617765736f6d652f643733303566333864323966656437386661383536353265336136336531353464643865383832392f6d656469612f62616467652e737667)
 > A curated list of design systems jobs across the universe.
 We curate only jobs which promise to work on design systems.